janaelazm/openGL/README.md

 4. Use **Right Mouse Click** to rotate

 ## Current Progress
-1. main
+1. main:
 1. 2 Shaders, a default one and a light one
   2. Using vertices and indices for both lighting and models
   3. Textures
   4. Basic lighting (hard-coded ambient, specular, and diffuse lighting)